Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmodefile.md

 ### Usage

   - batchMode.sas runs `%batchModeFile`.
 Think of this like our batch.sas file that runs the `%batch` calls.
-  - runBatchModeClearLogs.sas is automatically ran at the beginning of the batch file to call `%batchModeClearLogs`.
+  - runBatchModeClearLogs.sas automatically runs at the beginning of the batch file to call `%batchModeClearLogs`.
-  - runBatchModeLogReport.sas is automatically ran at the end of the batch file to call `%batchModeLogReport`.
+  - runBatchModeLogReport.sas automatically runs at the end of the batch file to call `%batchModeLogReport`.

 Follow the commented steps in `batchMode.sas` (also listed here)
   1. Customize `%batchModeFile` parameters for your run